A cavity array microscope for parallel single-atom interfacing

 \subsection{The cavity array microscope}

 Our experimental platform consists of an array of trapped $^{87}$Rb atoms interfacing with the cavity array microscope architecture, shown in Fig.~\ref{fig:schematic}a (for detailed schematics, see Ext.
-Data Fig.~\ref{efig:detailed}; for details on atom loading and trapping, see Methods).
+Data Fig.~\ref{efig:detailed}; for summary of physical cavity parameters, see Ext.
+Data Table.~\ref{etab:parameters}; for details on atom loading and trapping, see Methods~\ref{met:atomloading}).
 We begin by describing the cavity optics and mode characteristics, before discussing the benefits for parallel atom readout below.
+We note that many aspects and metrics of the design are updated and improved in the next generation version of the system, presented toward the outlook~\cite{soper2025cavity}.

 To illustrate how a single optical system realizes an array of independent, tightly spaced, micron-scale cavity modes, we first describe how trapping light travels through the system: an out-of-cavity spatial light modulator (SLM) generates an array of Gaussian beams with $100\ \upmu$m waists and $500\ \upmu$m pitch, focused onto the back of a flat cavity incoupling mirror.
 A two-lens 4f telescope inside the cavity, shared by all input beams, demagnifies this array by a factor of $M=100\times$ at the atom plane, where each beam focuses close to wavelength-scale~\cite{shadmany2025cavity}.
 The telescope is comprised of an out-of-vacuum spherical lens and an in-vacuum aspheric lens.
 Beams then reflect off of an in-vacuum curved mirror, spatially invert around the center of the array, and then return to the original flat incoupling mirror.
-After reflecting and re-tracing their paths in reverse, each beam has traversed a closed trajectory constituting a single mode of the cavity.
-While we have described this process for the trapping and cavity-locking light, in our case at $\lambda=785$ nm, the same cavity optics support nearly identical modes at $\lambda=780$ nm~\cite{shadmany2025cavity}, the wavelength that is strongly coupled to our $^{87}$Rb atoms.
+After reflecting and re-tracing their paths in reverse, each beam has traversed a closed trajectory constituting a single local mode of the cavity.

 The well-defined beam trajectories described above are only stable in an idealized system; real lenses are imperfect, inducing intrinsic aberrations and bringing with them technical imperfections like surface roughness that together lead to random diffusion of beam trajectories over many round-trips.
 This degrades cavity performance and eventually leads to clipping and loss.
 To stabilize the trajectories against such effects we introduce a microlens array (MLA), composed of a 20$\times$20 square grid of lenslets with $500\ \upmu$m pitch, in the image plane of the intra-cavity telescope.
 This optic breaks the spatial translational symmetry of the cavity, and provides local transverse confinement for the light~\cite{sommer2016engineering}, such that aberrations do not build up over many cavity round-trips.